dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^4]: Page 22.
 Chapter 2. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^5]: Page 599.
 Chapter 21. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^6]: Page 305.
 Chapter 12. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^7]: Page 537.
+Chapter 19. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.